10 steps to buying a home

 Step 5: Shop for your home and make an offer

 Start touring homes in your price range.
-It might be helpful to take notes (using this helpful checklist) on all the homes you visit.
-It can be hard to remember everything about them, so you might want to take pictures or videos to help you remember each home.
+It might be helpful to take notes or carry a checklist along to all the homes you visit.
+It can be tough to remember everything about them, so you might want to take pictures or videos to help you remember each home.

 Make sure to check out small details in each house.
 For example: